JakubJukl/water-tracker-auth/readme.md

 - `/login`
 - `/public/sign`

-You can login via API POST request to  `/api/login`with username & password as parameters if you do not want to use headers to authenticate.
+You can log in via API POST request to  `/api/login` with username & password as parameters if you do not want to use headers to authenticate.

+### Charts Creation Page

+The application uses **Google Charts** to generate charts.
+By default, charts generate from `/records` endpoint.
+You can change the endpoint by filling it into the text input and submitting with a button.

+**Use only endpoints.
+Do not prepend `/api`.**

+Examples:

+- `/users/Adam/records` Displays all records of Adam
+- `/records/search/findByDrinkType?type=WATER` Displays all records, where the type is WATER

 ### Example DDL
 ```SQL